IsThatFearny/quartz/content/Latin - Semester 1/Latin Written Assessment - Planning.md

 	- "one of which is *inhabited by* the Belgae"
 	- "inhabited *respectively* by the Belgae"

+#1 is largely accurate.
+Incolunt is the

+If #2 were to be fully accurate, then the original text would have to include '*a/ab*', because the ablative of agent requires a preposition when the agent is a group of people.
+So #2 would only be accurate if the original text read 'quarum unam incolunt ab Belgae'

+#3 omits '*unam*', and conjures 'respectively', perhaps for convenience but this is inaccurate.

 - aliam Aquitani
 	- "another the Aquitani"